jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I see some of the :doc:`methods </functions/functions>` I have tested so far and others I did not.
+I see some of the :ref:`methods<functions>` I have tested so far and others I did not.
 You can write tests for the others to show what they do and/or `read more about dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_.

 * `clear <https://docs.python.org/3/library/stdtypes.html#dict.clear>`_
 * `copy <https://docs.python.org/3/library/stdtypes.html#dict.copy>`_